Q: I am interested in adopting an animal from your shelter. How do I do this? What is required?

 Q: I have a dog at home and am looking for another one.
 Is there anything special I should do?

 A: Yes.
-Bring your pet along on a leash with proof of rabies vaccination so we can arrange a meeting under controlled circumstances.
+We suggest bringing your pet along on a leash (please do not use a retractable/flexi leash) with proof of rabies vaccination so we can arrange for the pets to meet.
 Like people, not all dogs (yours or ours) like every other dog they meet.
-Major conflicts can and have occurred when bringing a new dog into a home.
+Issues can and have occurred when bringing a new dog into a home.
 Our goal is to spot any problems ahead of time to prevent the heartache of a returned adoption for both you and the animal.

 Q: What does it cost to adopt from ADL and what is covered?

-The adoption fee for our companion animals vary.
-Please check with the Adoption Center at time of adoption or when you first arrive to the Animal Defense League Adoption Center.
-Any animal eight years of age or older will receive free yearly vaccinations at the Animal Defense League.
+A: The adoption fee for our companion animals vary.
+Please check with the Adoption Center at the time of adoption or when you first arrive at the Animal Defense League Adoption Center.

-To note: If a pet has its Rabies vaccination, most Cities and Counties require a Pet License.
-If you reside in San Antonio or an unincorporated area of Bexar County, a mircrochip is required for licensing.
-There is no fee required but you must get a license from Animal Care Services in person or by mail.
+Please note: If a pet has its Rabies vaccination, most Cities and Counties require a Pet License.
+If you reside in San Antonio or an unincorporated area of Bexar County, a microchip is required for licensing.
+There is no fee required but you will need to register the microchip in your name after adopting.
+Your adoption counselor can explain the process.
 For other cities and surrounding counties, you will need to see your local city/county office for required tags and related fees.
 Please note that failure to get a pet license can lead to a fine.

 Q: What does ADL’s adoption fee include?

-A. Each animal ready for adoption from ADL has:
+A. Each animal ready for adoption from ADL has the following: